 The FPS is influenced by the type of BBs (airsoft projectiles) you use.
 While most are 6mm in diameter and made of plastic, the BBs vary in weight.
 As such, quick research will show you that the cheapest weapons tend to use 0.12g BBs, which are the lightest version.
 Still, we strongly recommend a weapon that uses 0.20g BBs for better performance.

-Lastly, an airsoft weapon needs to be easy to use.
+Lastly, an airsoft weapon needs to be easy to use, and if you want to buy one you can have the biggest range of airsoft guns in the UK ready to ship same day.
 As such, we think that a beginner would be able to use a basic M4 platform that can be upgraded with high-end accessories (scopes, lasers, flashlights).
 Some of these rifles have a collapsible stock, which comes in handy in a CQB scenario.

 Of course, a good airsoft player always has a plan B, which is why we recommend getting a pistol (for backup).
 You never know when you’ll need that extra card up your sleeve!